Artotim/react-native-geolocation-state/README.md

 ## Geolocation State

-The hook returns a `GeolocationState` object that describes the current state of geolocation in the app, featuring:
+The useGeolocationState hook returns a GeolocationState object that describes the current status:

 | Key               | Values                                                           | Description                                                                   |
 |-------------------|------------------------------------------------------------------|-------------------------------------------------------------------------------|